oxfordmmm/Bugflow_DSL2/readme.md

-# BUGflow
+# BUGflow_DSL2

+DSL2 version of Bugflow (2019)

 A bacterial sequencing data pipeline

 ## Overview
 A nextflow-based pipeline for processing bacterial sequencing data generated using Illumina sequencing platforms.
-Uses a docker image for running the pipeline.
+Uses either a docker image or conda environments for running the pipeline.

 This is intended to be an example of what is possible with nextflow rather than a polished pipeline.
 However, it does provide a way of approximately replicating the pipeline used by the Modernising Medical Microbiology consortium, based at the University of Oxford.